Should we profile CIDs?

 Almost all implementations use HAMT fanout of 256.
 This refers to the number “sub-shards” or “ShardWidth”

 • Kubo/Boxo uses a size based parameter (HAMTShardingSize) of 256KiB, where 256KiB is an estimate of the blocksize based on the size of all links/names.
-An estimate is used (rather than the actual blocksize) to avoid needing to serialise the Protobuf just to measure size.
+An estimate is used (rather than the actual blocksize) to avoid needing to serialise the Protobuf just to measure size while constructing the DAG.

 • go-unixfsnode (used by go-car and extensively by filecoin ecosystem) also autoshards like Boxo/Kubo